Skip to main content

 • optimization

-• “Many of the bugs and performance issues from the previous games have also been fixed, although I did notice a few small frame drops throughout the course of my playthrough.”
+• “Many of the bugs and performance issues from the previous games have been fixed, although I noticed a few small frame drops during my playthrough.”

-• “Sometimes it would run smoothly, but it drops frames significantly and constantly.”
+• “Sometimes the game runs smoothly, but it drops frames significantly and constantly.”

 • “The game (at the time of this review, may change in the future) runs worse performance-wise than Shelter 1, Shelter 2, and Meadow.”